 Backblaze for Business Review

-We would recommend Backblaze for Business for pretty much any SMB.
+We would recommend Backblaze for Business for pretty much any small business.
 It's fast, easy to use and, above all, cheap.
 However, it's not completely without its downsides, as you can read in our full Backblaze for Business review.

-While Backblaze has been a favorite among home users for some time now, and Backblaze B2 is a popular IaaS choice for developers, it wasn’t until January 2017 that the online backup company really opened the doors to business owners.
-Backblaze for Business brings both Backblaze backup and B2 cloud storage together, allowing account owners to pay for those additional products.
+Backblaze has been a favorite among private users, while Backblaze B2 is a popular IaaS choice for developers.
+Backblaze for Business brings both Backblaze backup and B2 cloud storage together, but requires you to pay for those additional products.
 With Backblaze for Business, you’re also able to create and manage work groups.

 - Unlimited backup